 The pump filter needs to be cleaned more often if the pool collects a lot of leaves, since the smaller leaves will steadily clog up the pump filter and decrease suction power.

 You might look at buying and adding something such as the Zodiac cyclonic leaf catcher.
-It traps the leaves before they reach the skimmer and pump filter basket (see details at Amazon).
+It traps the leaves before they reach the skimmer and pump filter basket (click here to read more on Amazon – paid link).

 Troubleshooting Tips